Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

 \subsubsection{Non relativistic EDFs}

-The first application of symmetry restoration with an EDF possibly dates back to a work of Caurier and Grammaticos \cite{(Cau77a)} where the projected spectrum of light nuclei was computed using several flavors of the Skyrme interaction.
-The limitation to light nuclei and small configuration spaces as well as the success of the mean-field approach over the whole nuclear periodic chart are the most likely reasons why this approach only become popular a couple of decades later.
+The first application of symmetry restoration with an EDF possibly dates back to the work of Caurier and Grammaticos \cite{(Cau77a)} where rotational bands of light nuclei were computed using several flavors of the Skyrme interaction and angular-momentum projection.
+A few years later, the parity-projected excited intrinsic configurations of $^{20}$Ne were studied \cite{Mar83} using the BKN interaction \cite{(Bon76)}.
+In that work, the center of mass correction was also computed using symmetry restoration techniques.
+Reflection symmetry restoration was also used along with the Gogny D1S interaction in \citeasnoun{Egi91} to describe the physics of parity doublets and octupole deformation.
+Parity restoration was also applied to cranking wave functions in order to study the emergence of octupole deformation at high spins \cite{Gar97,(Gar98c)}.
+Parity projection of non axial intrinsic states was performed in several mercury and lead isotopes in a generator coordinate context \cite{Ska93}.
+Systematic calculations of the excitation energies, E3 transition strengths and ground state octupole correlation energies were performed in a combined generator coordinate method and parity projection framework \cite{Rob11a,Rob15a} with several flavors of the Gogny force, depicting the importance of the dynamical octupole correlations in nuclear structure.

-A few years later Marcos et al \cite{Mar83} restored the parity symmetry broken in excited intrinsic configurations of $^{20}$Ne using the BKN interaction.
-In this work the center of mass correction was also computed using symmetry restoration techniques.
-In the work \cite{(Bon90b)}, generator coordinate study of a neutron deficient mercury isotope was carried out with Skyrme SIII using HFB mean field states.
-Although not a symmetry restoration paper, it is mentioned here because of the introduction of basic ideas like the mixed density prescription and the explicit form of the generalized Wick's theorem.
-Reflection symmetry restoration was also used along with the Gogny D1S interaction in \cite{Egi91} to describe the physics of octupole deformation with HFB intrinsic states.
-Parity is a discrete symmetry with only two elements, a property that enormously simplifies the practical aspects of the calculations.
-Parity restoration has also been applied to cranking wave functions in order to study the emergence of octupole deformation at high spins in several rare earth and actinide nuclei \cite{Gar97,Gar98}.
-Also, projection of non axial intrinsic states has been performed in several mercury and lead isotopes in a generator coordinate context \cite{Ska93}.
-Systematic calculations of the excitation energies, E3 transition strengths and ground state octupole correlation energies have been performed in a combined generator coordinate method and parity projection framework \cite{Rob11a,Rob15a} with several flavors of the Gogny force, depicting the importance of the octupole degree of freedom and reflection symmetry breaking in nuclear structure.
+To describe collective negative parity states, intrinsic wave functions breaking reflection symmetry are important ingredients and therefore octupole deformation becomes important in this case.
+At the mean field level only a few nuclei in the actinide and rare earth regions are octupole deformed.
+The number of nuclei accessible increases substantially if the intrinsic state is determined in the variation after parity projection scheme, irrespective of whether it is implemented exactly or in a restricted variational space \cite{Rob11a,Rob15}.
+Octupole correlations are better described using the generator coordinate method with the octupole moment as one of the collective coordinates \cite{Ber16a,(Buc17),(Ber17)}.